mingnus/thin-provisioning-tools/tests/testdata/readme.md

   metadata snapshot broke.
 * tmeta_with_empty_roots.pack: An empty mapping tree root was committed in previous transactions. thin_repair should lower the priority of this node.
+- tmeta_with_shared_internal_root.pack: A snapshot is sharing the root with its origin, in which the root is an internal node.
+- tmeta_with_shared_internals_and_leaves.pack: A snapshot is sharing some internal and leaf nodes with its origin.

 List of packed era metadata for tests: